NTD TV Live

 **AI Contribution: Courtesy of Google NotebookLM**

 Considered the Pinacle of Chinese Literature this novel is an 18th-century Chinese masterpiece by Cao Xueqin.
 It chronicles the rise and fall of the noble Jia clan, focusing on the tragic love triangle between the idealistic Jia Baoyu and his cousins Lin Daiyu and Xue Baochai, set against a backdrop of opulence and eventual familial ruin.
 The novel presents a thought-provoking view that wealth, fame, career, and romantic love are dream-like, fleeting, and “transient”.
-Only being virtuous can make a difference.
+Only virtue,loyalty and good deed outlast.

 Considered the Pinacle of Chinese Literature this novel is an 18th-century Chinese masterpiece by Cao Xueqin.
 It chronicles the rise and fall of the noble Jia clan, focusing on the tragic love triangle between the idealistic Jia Baoyu and his cousins Lin Daiyu and Xue Baochai, set against a backdrop of opulence and eventual familial ruin.
 The novel presents a thought-provoking view that wealth, fame, career, and romantic love are dream-like, fleeting, and “transient”.
-Only being virtuous can make a difference. **AI Contribution: Courtesy of Google NotebookLM
+Only virtue,loyalty and good deed outlast. **AI Contribution: Courtesy of Google NotebookLM

 This novel tells Jigong’s life stories – his yuoth, his cultivation and enlightment, his “ragged and mad” appearance, his comedian demeanour, and the miracles he practiced to help the needies and punish the bullies.